310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-you are fine with just about anything when it is ninja-related, aren’t you…
+you are [fine] with just about [anything] when it is [ninja]-related, aren’t you…

-it is good to have something you love, but… you have no standards.
+it is [good] to have something you [love], but… you have no [standards].
 {% endbubble %}

 {% bubble Shinobu %}
-Hehehe, ninjas are not that popular no matter where you go, so I must take whatever I can get and enjoy it to its fullest, or else I would starve to death.
+Heh, ninjas are not that popular no matter where you go, so I must take whatever I can get and enjoy it to its fullest, or else I would starve to death.

 Besides, I can grow to love almost anything as long as it is ninja-related~
 {% endbubble %}